sav/mpd-brainz/README.md

    Set the environment variable `LISTENBRAINZ_TOKEN` with your ListenBrainz Authentication Token.

 2. **Configuration File:**
-   Alternatively, create a file `~/.mpd-brainz.conf` with a single line:
+   Alternatively, create a file `~/.config/mpd-brainz/mpd-brainz.conf` with the line:

 ```yaml
 listenbrainz_token: "<token>"